IV1201-Group-2/personal-info-service/README.md

 # Application Form API

 This API is used by applicants to submit their application for a job.
 The API allows applicants to check their registered personal information as well as submit an application.
+Recruiters can also check the personal information of applicants.

 ## Personal Info Endpoint

+`GET /api/personal-info`
-`GET /api/application-form/applicant/personal-info`
+`GET /api/personal-info/<int:person_id>`

 ### Additional requirements

 * The user must be logged in when calling this API
 * The user's JWT token must be included in the `Authorization` header
+* For the second URL, the user must have a role of 1 to fetch another user's information
+* Information of a user with a role of 1 (recruiter) cannot be retrieved

 ### Successful response